Take your baking skills to the next level by making this soft, delicious, and soft homemade Braided Bread!

 Strong bread flour

-It’s the same flour I use to make Soft Bread and Air Fryer Bread for the right texture.
+It’s the same flour I use to make Soft Bread and Air Fryer Bread for the right texture, shape, and form!

 Yeast

-With the help of yeast, you can form and shape the bread easier.
-It also adds volume to the bread for better texture.
+Just like the strong bread flour, the yeast will also make it easier for you to shape the dough.
+It even adds volume to the bread for the best texture.
 I always have yeast in stock because I also use it for Puff Puff, Pizza, and Donuts!

 Egg